wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

 may contain the setting to compile with OpenMP so you should make sure that this option is enabled while installing the compiler, there is a checkbox for this in the installer.
 (Or simply make a "all packages" installation.)
+The newest version of tdm-gcc won't work, you need the mentioned one.
 4. In CodeBlocks, open
 wesnoth_root/projectfiles/CodeBlocks/wesnoth.workspace
 5. In CodeBlocks, goto (menu bar)>settings>compiler and debugger